RinaldoBenaccetta/isidom/readme.md

 ### $setText

-Replace the specified HTMLElement's text by the new specified one.
+Replaces the specified HTMLElement's text by the new specified one.

 #### Parameters